-The present article aims to contribute to the literature on the measurement of influence in science, which started with the introduction of large bibliographic databases in the 60s and 70s.
-While initial works addressed the measurement of the influence of academic journals \citep{Garfield, Pinski}, a more recent literature focused on the measurement of the influence of scientists, following the introduction of the h-index by \citet{Hirsch}.
-A sizable part of this literature has been devoted to the introduction and analysis of various citation-counting schemes, proposed as alternatives to the h-index.
-The axiomatic method has been used to characterize some of these indices, such as the h-index \citep{Woeginger, Marchant}, the Euclidean index \citep{Perry} or the class of step-based indices \citep{Chambers}, in each case \emph{within the class of citation-counting schemes}.
-Recently, \citet{Bouyssou} characterized the fractional citation count\footnote{The fractional citation count is very close to be a citation-counting scheme, in a sense that is made clear in \secref{sCCS}: it satisfies all the axioms that characterize citation-counting schemes but the Splitting axiom.} within the much broader class of influence measures for authors defined on bibliographic databases.
+The present article contributes to the literature on the measurement of influence in science -- spurred by the advent of extensive bibliographic databases in the 1960s and 1970s.
+While initial works addressed the measurement of the influence of academic journals \citep{Garfield, Pinski}, a more recent literature focuses on measuring the influence of scientists, following the introduction of the $h$-index by \citet{Hirsch}.
+Much of this literature is devoted to the development and analysis of various citation-counting indices, proposed as alternatives to the $h$-index.
+The axiomatic method has been used to characterize some of these indices, such as the $h$-index \citep{Woeginger, Marchant}, the $g$-index \citep{woeginger2008axiomatic}, the Euclidean index \citep{Perry}, the $\chi$-index \citep{levene2019characterisation}, the class of step-based indices \citep{Chambers} and the class of measure-based indices \citep{de2018ranking}.\footnote{See also \cite{bouyssou2014axiomatic} for a series of characterizations of various citation-counting indices.
+A distinct approach to evaluate citation indices is to explore how they align with labor market outcomes, see for instance \citet{ellison2013does} for the case of economics.} In all these works, each index (or class of indices) is axiomatized within the class of \emph{citation-counting indices}.
+The present article thus complements this axiomatic literature by providing a characterization of the very framework in which they are set.
+In turn, by combining this characterization to that of any index in that literature, one obtains a new characterization of this index, in a richer framework.

+\begin{sloppypar} A notable exception to the previously mentioned literature is \citet{Bouyssou}, who characterize the fractional citation count\footnote{The fractional citation count is very close to be a citation-counting index, in a sense that is made clear in \secref{sCCI}: it satisfies all the axioms that characterize citation-counting indices but the Splitting axiom.} within the broader class of influence measures for authors defined on bibliographic databases.